Peer Gynt: Adaptations

 In 2011, Polarity Ensemble Theatre in Chicago presented another version of Robert Bly's translation of the play, in which Peer's mythic journey was envisioned as that of America itself, "a 150-year whirlwind tour of the American psyche."

-On an episode of "Inside the Actors Studio", Elton John spontaneously composed a song based on a passage from Peer Gynt.
+On an episode of Inside the Actors Studio, Elton John spontaneously composed a song based on a passage from Peer Gynt.

-The German a cappella metal band Van Canto also made a theatrical a cappella metal adaption of the story, naming it "Peer Returns".
-The first episode that has been released up until now, called "A Storm to Come", appears on the band's album Break the Silence.
+The German a cappella metal band Van Canto also made a theatrical adaptation of the story, naming it Peer Returns.
+The first episode that has been released called "A Storm to Come", appears on the band's album Break the Silence.

-American composer Mary McCarty Snow (19288-2012) composed music for a Texas Tech University production of Peer Gynt.
+American composer Mary McCarty Snow (1928–2012) composed music for a Texas Tech University production of Peer Gynt.

-Will Eno's adaptation of Ibsen's Peer Gynt titled Gnit had its world premiere at the 37th Humana Festival of New American Plays in March 2013.
+Will Eno's adaptation of Ibsen's Peer Gynt, titled Gnit, had its world premiere at the 37th Humana Festival of New American Plays in March 2013.

 In 2020, a new audio drama adaptation of Peer Gynt by Colin Macnee, written in verse form with original music, was released in podcast form.

+In 2025, Vegard Vinge, Ida Müller, and Trond Reinholdtsen bring a new adaptation of Peer Gynt at the Volksbühne am Rosa-Luxemburg-Platz for 6 shows of 8 hours each.